- Meet Our Faculty

-The School of Education has a long and successful history of preparing individuals for careers in teaching and administration in both public and private schools.
+The faculty in the School of Education have a long and successful history preparing individuals for careers in teaching, administration, and counseling in both public and private schools.

-The School of Education places a high priority on school-university partnerships and has developed vital relationships with both urban and suburban school districts.
+We place high priority on school-university partnerships and have strong relationships with both urban and suburban school districts.

 The School is accredited by the National Council for the Accreditation of Teacher Education (NCATE) at the initial and advanced levels.
 In addition, all programs in the School of Education are approved by the Illinois State Board of Education and the Illinois Board of Higher Education.

 The School has aligned its programs with the high professional standards set forth by the NCATE and its constituent specialized professional associations.
-By adhering to these standards the School is committed to preparing individuals who can teach, administer or counsel in schools and community agencies of the twenty-first century.
+By adhering to these standards, we hope that you feel confident in what we already know to be true, that the School is committed to preparing professionals who can teach, administer, or counsel in schools and community agencies of the 21st century.